bacemkarray/asl-to-english-translator/README.md

 - **Real-Time Translation**: Converts ASL gestures to English text instantly.
 - **User-Friendly Interface**: Simple and intuitive design for ease of use.
-- **Machine Learning Integration**: Utilizes advanced models for accurate gesture recognition.
+- **Machine Learning Integration**: Utilizes Mediapipe and a custom classifier for accurate gesture detection and recognition.

 ## 🛠️ Technologies Used